-Booming population growth and ageing infrastructure is creating a strong demand for modern arts and cultural facilities in the G21 region.
+Booming population growth is creating a strong demand for modern arts and cultural facilities in the G21 region.

-Geelong Gallery has enjoyed strong growth over the past five years, with visitation tripling during this period.
-In 2017-18 with the hosting of the Archibald Prize, the institution attracted 117,000 guests and is on target to attract over 130,000 people in 2018-19.
-The forecast economic impact of the Archibald Prize in the past two years has been $6-8 million.
-With expanded and upgraded facilities the Gallery would attract 200,000+ guests annually.
+Geelong Gallery is respected nationwide as one of the leading – and oldest – regional galleries in Victoria.
+Prior to the COVID-19 lockdown in March 2020 Geelong Gallery demonstrated consistently strong growth in attendance and audience engagement over the previous five years, with visitation tripling during this period.
+In 2017-18 with the hosting of the 2017 Archibald Prize, the Gallery attracted 117,000 visitors.
+The Gallery presented the Archibald Prize again in 2018, and in 2018-19, welcomed 160,000 visitors.
+The economic impact of the Archibald Prize in Geelong over the two-year period was $14.25 million.
+With expanded and upgraded facilities the Gallery would attract 200,000 visitors annually.

-The Gallery’s ambition to contribute more to Geelong’s ‘clever and creative’ economic and cultural renewal is seriously restricted by a lack of adequate space, limiting display and constraining storage of the magnificent collection owned by the people of Geelong.
+The Gallery’s ambition to contribute more to Geelong’s ‘clever and creative’ economic and cultural renewal is seriously restricted by a lack of adequate space for ambitiously scaled, drawcard exhibitions.
+Restricted space limits display and constrains storage of what is regarded as a nationally important collection owned by the people of Geelong.

 The completion of Geelong Arts Centre and redevelopment of the Geelong Gallery is a critical element of the Revitalising Central Geelong Action Plan, which will regenerate of Geelong’s Central Business District.